Clan Wallace: Chief

-The current Chief of the Name and Arms of Wallace is Andrew Robert Wallace, son of former chief Ian Francis Wallace of that Ilk, the latter of which died on 14 May 2016 at the age of 89.
+The current Chief of the Name and Arms of Wallace is Andrew Robert Wallace, son of former chief Ian Francis Wallace of that Ilk, the who died on 14 May 2016 at the age of 89.
 Andrew Wallace is the 36th Chief of Clan Wallace.

 Ian, the former Chief, was the 35th Chief of the Clan.
 He became Chief upon the death of his brother, Lt.
 Col. Malcolm Robert Wallace, on 9 December 1990.

 Born 28 September 1926 Ian is the son of Colonel Robert Francis Hunter Wallace of that Ilk and Euphemia Hoskyns.
 On February 2, 1963 he married Teresa Hyne Buckingham, daughter of Reverend Christopher Leigh Buckingham.

 Educated at Stowe School, Buckingham, Buckinghamshire, England.
 He graduated from New College, Oxford University, Oxford, Oxfordshire, England, with a Master of Arts.
 He gained the rank of Lieutenant in the service of the Royal Army Service Corps and Arab Legion.